ashfujiyama/tamadoro/Ideation.md

 # Chrome Extension Idea: Tamatimer

 ## Authors

 Sydney Simon, Amanda Lee, Ash Fujiyama, Gabby Gu

 ## Problem Statement

 There are a lot of productivity tools online, but not many target extrinsic motivation to incentvize users to continue using the app to increase their productivity.
-More specifically, people tend to use pomodoro timers with a high likelihood of taking unnecessary breaks, dropping the habit of using it, etc. Tamatimer gamifies focus time to prevent these things from happening by providing a visual progress tracker while motivating them to develop the habit of using the app to keep their Tamagotchi inspired pet alive.
+More specifically, people tend to use pomodoro timers with a high likelihood of taking unnecessary breaks, dropping the habit of using it, etc. Tamatimer gamifies focus time to prevent these things from happening by providing a visual progress tracker while motivating them to develop the habit of using the app to keep their Tamagotchi-inspired pet alive.

 ## Target Audience